bahodge/tomb-of-annihilation/sessions/Session 35.md

 - we find a tincture of dreaming

 [[Munch]] begins decorating the dead bodies of [[Pandora]] and [[Lorenzo von Matterhorn|Lorenzo]]. [[Indy]] takes [[Pandora]]'s spell casting focus.

+We speak with an unpetrified paladin who convinces us to use the medusa head to unpetrify a very handsome bugbear.
+He is carrying a bow and two shortswords.
+The bugbear is likely a hick.
+He introduces himself as [[Khar]]